 Nowadays, no single revenue stream is enough to sustain, let alone grow, a digital publication.
 Instead, online publishers are relying on a combination of revenue streams to ensure they can bring in sufficient capital.

-And according to former head of Hearst magazines, David Carey, there just may be a magic number: “You need five or six revenue streams to make the business really successful.”
+According to David Carey, former head of Hearst magazines, there just may be a magic number: “You need five or six revenue streams to make the business really successful.”

 Alternative Revenue Streams

 Here is a comprehensive list of the most common ways companies bring in money and the current revenue trends in the publishing industry.

 While ad sales have always been the “bread and butter” revenue stream for print publications, there is ample opportunity to incorporate advertising into online magazines and digital publications.
 The global digital ad spend continues to grow, accounting for 67.4% of 2023’s total advertising — and it’s clear why.